Kequc/getinbox-sdk/README.md

 #### constructor ([uri: string], options?: Object)

 The constructor accepts a uri you would like to connect to. by default in production this is `wss://api.getinbox.io` and any other environment `ws://localhost:9090`.
-A set of options might be provided for use with the underlying [passage-rpc](https://www.npmjs.com/package/passage-rpc) library.
+A set of options might be provided for use with the underlying [npm passage-rpc](https://www.npmjs.com/package/passage-rpc) `Passage` instance.

 #### conectionStatus